Key Points:

 How to practice this?
 Here are some example exercises:

 Knowing how to increase your typing speed on your keyboard, you are ready to practice.
-Remember, you don’t have to be a pro to become a scribe, but the faster you type, the easier it will be for you to land a job and cope with the assigned tasks.
+Remember, you don’t have to be a pro to become a scribe, but the faster you type, the easier it will be for you to land a job and cope with the assigned tasks, as you'll spend less time transcribing and more time focusing on context.

 And, if you’re looking for medical scribe opportunities, see our careers tab!